NI LabVIEW RIO Evaluation Kit FAQ

 Failure to install software to a detected target may be due to the target having an IP address on a different subnet.
 The last step on the Hardware Detection troubleshooting page explains how to manually clear your IP address so that you can reconfigure it with the utility.
 These steps are as follows:

-3. Configure the IP and other network settings in Measurement & Automation Explorer (MAX) as instructed in the NI Getting Started with a Static IP Address article.
+3. Configure the IP and other network settings in NI Measurement & Automation Explorer (NI MAX) as instructed in the Getting Started with CompactRIO Hardware and LabVIEW tutorial.

 4. Press and release the Reset button to reboot the device.